john-kurkowski/tldextract/README.md

 this wrong.* Splitting on the "." and taking the 2nd-to-last element only works for simple domains, e.g. .com.
 Consider [http://forums.bbc.co.uk](http://forums.bbc.co.uk): the naive splitting method will give you "co" as the domain, instead of "bbc".

-Rather than juggle TLDs, gTLDs, or ccTLDs  yourself, `tldextract` extracts the currently living public suffixes according to [the Public Suffix List](https://publicsuffix.org).
+Rather than juggle TLDs,
+gTLDs, ccTLDs, and their exceptions yourself, `tldextract` extracts the currently living public suffixes according to [the Public Suffix List](https://publicsuffix.org).
+You can optionally support the Public Suffix List's [private domains](#public-vs-private-domains) as well.

 > A "public suffix" is one under which Internet users can directly register
 > names.